Sangam Literature – சான்றோர் செய்யுள்

 The subject of the poems are usually the secret meeting of lovers, which might be at the millet field, or at night when the heroine slips out of the house evading her mother, and the mother suspects that her daughter is up to mischief.

 நெய்தல் – Neythal: (இரங்கலும் இரங்கல் நிமித்தமும்) Seashore and adjoining lands.
-It is named after the waterlily flower that grows near the seashore.
+It is named after the blue waterlily that grows near the seashore.
 Fish catching and salt making is done here.
 Blue waterlilies grow in the ponds.
-Cormorants, gulls, herons and pelicans are the birds and crocodiles, sharks and buffaloes live here.
+Cormorants, gulls, herons and pelicans are the birds and crocodiles and sharks live here.
 Screwpine trees (thālai) grow, and there are water wells and salt water ponds.
 Villages are called ‘pattinam’ and ‘pākkam’.
 Music is created with vilari lute in sevvali tunes.

 Anxious waiting is the theme of Neythal thinai.
-This could be pre-marital or post-marital.
+This is premarital for the most part.

 The subject is often separation, during which the unmarried woman believes that her lover has abandoned her.
 Occasionally, Neythal poems concern the journey of the hero along the beach in his chariot as he comes to see his beloved.